smok-serwis/build/docker-only/README.md

 then it will find a file called wheels_requirements.json and replace every occurrence of "develop" with SAFE_BRANCH.

-Use the DOCKERIT_NEW flag if you're substituting FROM name from build args, and don't want it subbed automatically.

 If you pass the -v flag, then both the command and resulting Dockerfile will be printed.